Doctor Visits

 Stay away from cigarettes and alcohol.

-Smoking cigarettes and drinking too much alcohol can weaken your bones.
+Smoking cigarettes and drinking too much alcohol can make you more likely to get osteoporosis.

 Take steps to prevent falls.

 Falls can be especially serious for people with weak bones.
 You can make small changes to lower your risk of falling, like doing exercises that improve your balance.
-For example, tai chi is a mind-body exercise that improves balance.
+You can also take steps to make your home safer, like installing railings on both sides of your stairs.

 Learn more about preventing falls.